Cough Medicine Abuse by Teens

 it can distort awareness and alter time perception.
 It can also cause hallucinations.

-with alcohol is very unsafe, too.
+is very unsafe, too.
 It can lead to death.

 Abuse on the rise